 Building a Strong Relationship with Your Recruiter: Do's and Don'ts

-Building a strong, positive relationship with your recruiter can change the course of your search, offering advantages like tailored recommendations, access to passive candidates, and crucial interview tips.
-But how do you navigate this professional partnership effectively?
+Building a strong, positive relationship with your recruiter can change the course of your search, offering advantages like tailored recommendations, access to passive candidates, and crucial tips for the interview process.
+But how do you navigate this kind of long-term partnership effectively?

-In this article, we'll explore the do’s and don’t’s of forming and maintaining a fruitful relationship with your recruiter.
+In this article, we'll explore the do’s and don’t’s of forming and maintaining a fruitful relationship with your recruiter in a competitive job market.
 From clear communication to understanding boundaries, let’s explore the secrets of making your recruiter your biggest advocate in the job market.

-Building a Strong Relationship with Your Recruiter: What You Should Do
+Building an Effective Relationship with Your Recruiter: What You Should Do

 1. Promote Strategic Workforce Planning

 Outlining your long-term objectives, such as cultivating leaders in sustainable investment strategy, allows your recruiters to refine their search.
-They will be better positioned to identify candidates who fit the current skill requirements and possess the potential for future leadership in areas such as policy development or managing international projects.
+They will be better positioned to identify quality candidates who fit the current skill requirements and possess the potential for future opportunities in leadership roles in areas such as policy development or managing international projects.

 2. Rely on Your Recruiter’s Network